Turkish PM says tapes of talk with son a fabrication

 The "they" cited by Erdogan was a reference to those among the followers of U.S.-based Islamic cleric Gulen he accuses of building a "parallel state" using influence in the judiciary and police.
 Gulen denies the accusation.

-"We will reveal one-by-one the disgraces of the parallel organization and we will make those who walk with them so embarrassed they won't be able to go onto the street," he said.
+"We will reveal one-by-one the disgraces of the parallel organisation and we will make those who walk with them so embarrassed they won't be able to go onto the street," he said.

 WIRETAPPING MINISTERS